arimorcos/arimorcos.github.io/content/blogPosts/Clustering subreddits by common word usage.md

 ## Clustering subreddits ##

 Instead of plotting a distance matrix, it would be substantially more intuitive to plot the subreddits such that there location described their similarity.
 Unfortunately, we've yet to find a great way to visualize a 100-dimensional space, so I used [principal components analysis (PCA)](http://en.wikipedia.org/wiki/Principal_component_analysis), one of the most basic forms of dimensionality reduction, to allow us to better visualize the data.
+Briefly, PCA is a method which allows us to reveal the underlying structure in the data.
+While the data may occupy 100 dimensions, if dimensions are strongly correlated, we might only need a few dimensions to describe the majority of the variability.
+PCA attempts to do this by remapping or "projecting" the data onto these dimensions.
 There's quite a bit of structure in the data, as the first three principal components explain more than 50% of the total variance, and the first 15 explain more than 90%.

 <img src='/static/blogImages/201503/pcVarExp.png' width=50% class="centeredImage"></img>